 Who Sings the Bond 25 Theme Song?

-Theme songs for BOND films tend to reflect their era.
+Theme songs for Bond films tend to reflect their era.
 Adele’s “Skyfall” is one of the best songs in the series; fans did not react as warmly to Sam Smith’s title tune for SPECTRE.
-For years, some have clamored for Beyonce to sing the new BOND theme, but only Queen Bey (and maybe Jay-Z) could say right now if she’s interested.
-Producers will always want to bring young audiences into the theatre, so we wouldn’t be shocked to see an artist like Ariana Grande being asked to sing the new BOND theme.
+For years, some have clamored for Beyoncé to sing the new Bond theme, but only Queen Bey (and maybe Jay-Z) could say right now if she’s interested.
+Producers will always want to bring young audiences into the theatre, so we wouldn’t be shocked to see an artist like Ariana Grande being asked to sing the new Bond theme.

 The Returning Cast

-A new James BOND movie means plenty of new faces — and also the return of some old favorites.
+A new James Bond movie means plenty of new faces — and also the return of some old favorites.

-There will be a lot more BOND 25 news this year — check back with the AMC® Scene for all of the details!
+There will be a lot more BOND 25 news this year — check back with the AMC Scene for all of the details!